pubnub/chat-engine-push-notifications/docs/api/README.md

 <br/><a id="requestpermissions" />

 [`requestPermissions(permissions, categories)`](#requestpermissions)
-This function allow to request permissions from native application to register device to receive remote notifications.
+This function allows requesting permissions from a native application to register a device to receive remote notifications.
-**iOS** environment additionally allow to configure which _permissions_ for notifications should be requested and allow to specify notification handling _category_.
+**iOS** environment additionally allows configuring which _permissions_ for notifications should be requested and allow to specify notification handling _category_.
 Function return _Promise_ which if required to update interface can be handled.

 **Note:** for Android it will return immediately with resolved _Promise_ because there is no need to